-Vedamurti Shri Vivek Godbole is currently traveling through Mexico and California to offer community yajnas and courses.
+Vedamurti Shri Vivek Godbole is currently in NY and NJ, offering a limited number of community events and private pujas.
 All proceeds benefit the Shri Krishna Yajurveda Pathshala (school for young Brahmins) in Satara, India.

 If you'd like to be on our email list, please sign-up below.

 A Vedic fire ritual is an expression of gratitude and awe for the sacredness of all life and our profound connection with nature, the divine and each other.
 At the same time, the sacred fire calls forth the noble qualities that shimmer within each person's heart - even when they seem out of view.

 Yajnas are rare opportunities to listen to exquisite Vedic chanting, observe traditional Vedic rituals, and experience their power and blessings in all areas of our lives.